The infinitesimal structure of manifolds with non-continuous Riemannian metrics: Basic definitions on metric measure spaces

 \begin{definition} Given { $f: X \to \R$ } a $\mathfrak{m}$-measurable function, then a $\mathfrak{m}$-measurable function $G: X \to [0, \infty]$ is called a weak upper gradient of $f$, if

-\end{definition} The discussion in \cite{ambrosio2014inventio}, Prop.
-5.9 and Def.
-5.11 shows the existence of a weak upper gradient $|Df|_w$ such that $|Df|_w \leq G$ {$\mathfrak{m}$-a.e.} for all other weak upper gradients $G$.
+\end{definition} The discussion in \cite[Proposition 5.9 and Definition 5.11]{ambrosio2014inventio}, shows the existence of a weak upper gradient $|Df|_w$ such that $|Df|_w \leq G$ {$\mathfrak{m}$-a.e.} for all other weak upper gradients $G$.
 We will call it the \textit{minimal weak upper gradient} of $f$. \begin{definition} The Cheeger energy is defined in the class of $\mathfrak{m}$-measurable functions by

 with proper domain $D(\Ch)= \{f:X \to [0, \infty], \mathfrak{m}\mathrm{-measurable}, \ \Ch(f) < \infty\}$. \end{definition} \begin{definition} A metric measure space is called \emph{infinitesimally Hilbertian} if $\Ch$ is a quadratic form. \end{definition}